nixworks/public/news/2018/03/7/README.md

 ##### Australia-East Timor relations
 ### [Australia and East Timor sign a treaty for a permanent maritime border in the Timor Sea, ending a decade-long dispute over rights to the sea's rich oil and gas reserves. ](/news/2018/03/7/australia-and-east-timor-sign-a-treaty-for-a-permanent-maritime-border-in-the-timor-sea-ending-a-decade-long-dispute-over-rights-to-the-sea.md)
-_Context: Australia, Australia-East Timor relations, East Timor, Timor Sea_
+_Context: Australia, Australia-East Timor relations, East Timor, Timor Sea, treaty_

 ##### March 6-8, 2018 nor'easter
 ### [A second winter storm occurs in the East Coast of the United States, only a few days after another storm. ](/news/2018/03/7/a-second-winter-storm-occurs-in-the-east-coast-of-the-united-states-only-a-few-days-after-another-storm.md)